learn-academy-2021-bravo/week-6-assessment-dgohdz/interview-questions.md

 I want to see validation errors if i can't set reminders in my to do list.

+I want to see validation errors if my to do list can't add a date

-I want to see validation errors if I am unable to add a task to my to do list.
+I want to see validation errors if my to do list can't update the date

 I want to see a status code of 422 when a post request can not be completed because of validation errors.